unredacted-word/katamari-restaurants/index.md

 ---
 layout: default
 bodyClass: page-home
-title: Katamari Restaurants of Cambridge and Somerville
+title: Lost Restaurants of Cambridge and Somerville
 displayTitle: " "
 excerpt: >
   A summary of the running loss of local restaurants to deep-pocketed private